isomerpages/moh-hcc/resources/our-volunteer-stories/_posts/2020-08-27-post-chloe-koh-taking-up-to-1000-swabs-a-day.md

 permalink: /resources/features/chloe-koh-swabber
 layout: post
 ---
-*This feature was published by NUS Faculty of Science on Aug 27, 2020.*
+*This feature was first published by NUS Faculty of Science on August 27, 2020.*

 Chloe was part of the SG Healthcare Corps in fighting COVID-19.